Munetaka Murakami: 2019

 2019 was Murakami's breakout season.
 On February 27, he was selected to play for the Japan national baseball team at the 2019 exhibition games against Mexico.
 His great performance during the preseason exhibition games earned him the third base spot in the season-opener.
 This made him the youngest Swallows player to start in the season opening game at 19 years old, beating the previous record of 21 year-old Seikichi Nishioka in 1958.
 He hit his 10th home run by May 10, and managed to secure the cleanup position by May 12.
 He got voted into his first All-Star Game in July where he got top votes for third base, and was also selected for the Home Run Derby showdown.
-On August 12, he hit his first walk-off home run against the Baystars and became the youngest NPB player to achieve this feat.
+On August 12, he hit his first walk-off home run against the Yokohama DeNA BayStars and became the youngest NPB player to achieve this feat.
 He hit his 30th home run by August 22, and became the first Central League player drafted out of high school to notch at least 30 home runs within 2 years from his debut.
 On September 4, he broke the NPB RBI record of high school-drafted players in their second season by notching his 87th RBI.
 He was the only Swallows player to appear in all of the team's 143 games, and despite batting only .231, he topped the team in home runs with 36 which tied the NPB home-run record for second-year rookies, and finished second in RBI with 96.
 He also set a record for most strikeouts for a Japanese player with 184.
 His performance earned him the 2019 CL Rookie of the Year Award, and a 37 million yen pay rise which more than quadrupled his previous salary to 45 million yen.